-Accordingly, if at any time (i) the ratio (expressed as a percentage) of the aggregate amount of the Common Equity Tier 1 Capital of the Rabobank Group to the Risk Weighted Assets of the Rabobank Group, in each case calculated on a consolidated basis and expressed as a percentage (the "CET1 Ratio of the Rabobank Group") has fallen below 7 per cent. and/or (ii) (for so long as required under applicable Capital Regulations) the ratio (expressed as a percentage) of the aggregate amount of the Common Equity Tier 1 Capital of the Issuer to the Risk Weighted Assets of the Issuer, in each case calculated on a solo or non-consolidated basis and expressed as a percentage (the "CET1 Ratio of the Issuer", and together with the CET1 Ratio of the Rabobank Group, each a "CET1 Ratio") has fallen below 5.125 per cent. (a "Trigger Event"), the Issuer shall, after first giving notice thereof to Holders in accordance with the Conditions (a "Trigger Event Notice") and subject to certain conditions:
+Accordingly, if at any time (i) the ratio (expressed as a percentage) of the aggregate amount of the Common Equity Tier 1 Capital of the Rabobank Group to the Risk Weighted Assets of the Rabobank Group, in each case calculated on a consolidated basis and expressed as a percentage (the "CET1 Ratio of the Rabobank Group") has fallen below 7 per cent. and/or (ii) (for so long as required under applicable Capital Regulations) the ratio (expressed as a percentage) of the aggregate amount of the Common Equity Tier 1 Capital of the Issuer to the Risk Weighted Assets of the Issuer, in each case calculated on a solo or non-consolidated basis and expressed as a percentage (the "CET1 Ratio of the Issuer", and together with the CET1 Ratio of the Rabobank Group, each a "CET1 Ratio") has fallen below 5.125 per cent. (a "Trigger Event"), the Issuer shall, subject to certain conditions: